SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 The **homepage**, the **products page**, and the **Mr. Fuzzy product page** get the **bulk of my traffic analysis**, accounting for the top three most-visited URLs before June 9, 2012.
 This indicates where users engage most and where optimization efforts should be focused first.

-However, Only around 1% of total sessions ended with a completed purchase, meaning just a small fraction of users made it all the way to the confirmation page (/thank-you-for-your-order).
+However, **Only around 1% of total sessions ended with a completed purchase**, meaning just a small fraction of users made it all the way to the confirmation page (/thank-you-for-your-order).
 This highlights a major drop-off in the conversion funnel and reveals opportunities to improve the checkout experience.

 > To better understand where visitors are coming from, we attribute traffic to the first page a user lands on when beginning a session.